nlckysolutions/nPhoneKIT/README.md

 ### ⚖️ Legal

 <sub>nPhoneKIT is a tool built entirely from original Python code.
 It does not include, link to, or distribute any copyrighted firmware, exploits, or proprietary binaries.
 Any similarity in function to other tools is the result of using standard public command sets (e.g. ADB, AT).
-This project is not affiliated with or endorsed by Samsung, LG, Google, Wireshark, or SamFW Tool.
+This project is not affiliated with or endorsed by Samsung, LG, Google, or other companies.
 Trademarks used for descriptive purposes only.</sub>

 ---